[Review] Microsoft Edge (or Spartan) Web Browser in Windows 10

 The "Open with Internet Explorer" option might come very handy if you want to open a web page in Internet Explorer directly from Edge browser.

 You can download several useful extensions from Windows Store using Extensions option present in Edge menu.
+If you don't like extensions, you can disable extensions feature completely using this guide.

 The Settings page shows all available options in a single screen which is a nice idea as it saves time while changing settings.
 Following settings are available to change or customize: